wht0703/TeCNO/README.md

 #### Train MS-TCN

 Ensure that `train.py` only calls `trainer.fit(model)`, and that both early‑callback definitions use `mode='min'`, since we use validation loss as the criterion for early stopping and checkpointing.
+Adapt the `data_root` in configuration file.

 For `Cataract1k`: